VMBlakelock/bouquetnblooms/README.md

 Therefore the ms4 Bouquet'N'Blooms project was created with minimum time left before submission date and the developers subscription ended.
 A small extension was allowed for by code institute.

-The developer can only apologies for the basic and unfinished Bouquet'N'Blooms project submission, however it was decided to submit something rather than nothing.

 The developer has tried to incorporate as much of the project criteria as possible in the time left to create, to show there is an understanding there of the requirements of full stack implementation.
-For quickness and ease to have something for submission the sites design is directly copied from the Boutique_Ado mini project from [Code Institute](https://codeinstitute.net/), however there are a few style tweaks and differences to try to make the site more individual and of course the products that are on offer.
+For quickness and ease to have something for submission the sites design is directly copied from the Boutique_Ado mini project from [Code Institute](https://codeinstitute.net/), however there are a few style tweaks and differences to try to make the site more individual and of course the products that are on offer are different.

-Finally and again for quickness the Readme was created initially by copy an pasting in one of the developers previous readme files and editing it as the project was developed.
+Again for quickness the Readme was created initially by copy an pasting in one of the developers previous readme files and editing it as the project was developed.
 This can be seen in the beginning of the commit history.

+Finally the developer can only apologies for the basic and unfinished Bouquet'N'Blooms project submission, however it was decided to submit something rather than nothing.
+In the last stages of development, the project was running on gitpod locally with full UX, however as explained in Section 'Testing' - Issue 7 after deploying to Heroku all UX was lost.

 *Created for education purposes only*